codetent/crypta/docs/pages/crypta_get.md

 ### Synopsis

-Retrieves the cached secret value which has been either set by using the provided 'set' command, or by setting environment variables.
+Retrieves the cached secret value which has been either set by using the provided `set` command, or by setting environment variables.
 The environment variables have the following format: `CRYPTA_SET_<KEY>`.
 The value given for `<KEY>` will be used as the name with which the value of the environment variable will be added to the secret store.

 ```
 crypta get [flags]